Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 **These options are for changing a few settings on the add-on itself.**

+"\u03a9 custom paste end style": For the exceptionally lazy (like me).
+If set to "y", inserts a `</span>` and a zero-width space at the end of the custom text to stop the custom style from bleeding into new text.

+Otherwise, the custom paste will behave exactly like regular paste.

 "\u03a9 custom paste text": Controls what html will be pasted by "custom paste" in "editor \_extras" e.g. `"\u03a9 custom paste text": "<span style=\"font-size: 20px; color:#3399ff\">◆</span>"`